 Do a little reconnaissance

 Take the time to do some research on the new area you’re going to be living in.
-It will be nice to have some points of interest, and after-work spot or restaurant you’re looking forward to visiting.
+It will be nice to have some points of interest, and an after-work spot or restaurant you’re looking forward to visiting.

 Start packing items you do not use every day

 Last but not least, you should start packing a little every day.
 The earlier you start packing, the less it will feel like an insufferable job.
-Pick a room and pack up everything you know you won’t really need or use for the next couple weeks.
+Pick a room and pack up everything you know you won’t really need or use for the next couple of weeks.

 4 Weeks Before the Move